shamakhan/shamakhan/README.md

-## Hi there 👋.
-Hope you are doing great!

 ### I'm a Software Engineer.
 I like to work on challenging problems and develop innovative solutions.
 If you want to collaborate on exciting projects then I'm available.
 Feel free to reach out to me on [LinkedIn](https://www.linkedin.com/in/shama-parvin-khan-914438121/)

-## Thank you for stopping by!

 <!--